 Life can come at you from any number of angles and at any time, no matter how prepared you might be.
 After finalizing your divorce and settling important child custody and visitation agreements, you could learn that you or your ex-spouse needs to move away and relocate, complicating matters all over again.
-For the trusted guidance you need to solve this new problem as efficiently as possible, contact our Dutchess County child custody lawyers from the Law Office of Dennis R. Vetrano, Jr., LLC.
+For the trusted guidance you need to solve this new problem as efficiently as possible, contact our Dutchess County move-away lawyers from the Law Office of Dennis R. Vetrano, Jr., LLC.

 Why do so many people turn to our firm for support?

 We treat our clients like family.
 How else would it be for a law firm dedicated to family law?
 Call 845.605.4330 today to see the difference we can make for you and your case.

 Relocation is technically a roundabout way to modify child custody agreements.
 No matter how it concludes, one spouse will be seeing the child more often and the other spouse will experience less parenting time than before.
 Due to the serious impacts relocation can have on a family, including the child’s life and well-being, New York State courts will only permit relocation under certain circumstances.